ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

 ![Post Process Effects](../../img/VFXtutorial/ppe_AO2.png "The default of AO is subtle but clear."){: .center}
 ![Post Process Effects](../../img/VFXtutorial/ppe_AOrecolor1.png "The default of AO is subtle but clear."){: .center}

-That second image is the default settings when dragging the Ambient Occlusion Recolor Post Process into the Hierarchy.
+1. Drag the Ambient Occlusion Recolor Post Process into the Hierarchy.
+This should result in something like the second image above.

-It starts with the color brown, which gives a warm darkness to the whole scene.
+    By default it starts with the color brown, which gives a warm darkness to the whole scene.
 You can alter this to suit whatever helps your scene--perhaps a dark blue would help instead to balance an already warm scene.

+These other two images below are a general explanation, and you don't need to do them for the tutorial.
+Knowing how to achieve these weird effects is good though!

 ![Post Process Effects](../../img/VFXtutorial/ppe_AOrecolor2.png "The default of AO is subtle but clear."){: .center}